 Nicola's Merritt Mill is located 14 km northwest of Merritt, British Columbia, approximately 3 hours from Vancouver, British Columbia.
-The Merritt Mill and property consists of \$8.00 MM for cost of land (900 acres of freehold land), \$21.6 MM for the cost of the mill and related infrastructure, and \$1.8 MM for cost of construction of a fully-lined tailings facility.
+The Merritt Mill and property consists of \$8.00 MM for cost of land (900 acres of freehold land), \$21.6 MM for the cost of the mill and related infrastructure, and \$1.8 MM for cost of construction of a fully lined tailings facility.
 The Merritt Mill was constructed during 2012, and operated from November 2012 to July 26, 2013.
 The Merritt Mill was permitted for 200 tonne per day silver/lead/zinc processing plant to process mill feed from Treasure Mountain Project.

 The British Columbia Mines Act custom milling operations permit was received on April 18, 2016.
 It allows the Company to enter into third party custom milling contracts and enables it to mill up to 200 tonnes per day at its Merritt Mill.
-During fiscal 2016, the Company commenced testing custom milling, processing approximately 5,700 tonnes material received from Gavin Mines with the purpose of moving the Merritt Mill towards commissioning.
+During fiscal 2016, the Company commenced testing custom milling, processing approximately 6,000 tonnes material received from Gavin Mines with the purpose of moving the Merritt Mill towards commissioning.
 On August 2, 2016, the Company commenced shipping gold and silver concentrates milled from the Gavin Mines mill feed and entered into an off take agreement with MRI Trading AG.
 On September 15, 2016, the Company shipped a total of 190 dry metric tonnes of gold and silver concentrate grading approximately 100 grams Au and 606 grams Ag per tonne, for an aggregate total of approximately 610 troy ounces Au and 3,702 troy ounces Ag.
 On January 10, 2017, the Company shipped a further 296 dry metric tonnes of gold and silver concentrate grading 97 grams Au and 535 grams Ag per tonne, for an aggregate total of approximately 925 troy ounces Au and 5,102 troy ounces Ag.
 For the year ended December 31, 2016, the Company received \$1,088,255 in recoveries from the sale of concentrate and incurred sales and processing costs of \$867,741 after distributing proceeds to Gavin Mines under terms of the Milling and Profit Share Agreement post final payment based on confirmation of grade and weight.

 On April 6, 2017, the Company entered into a long-term Mining and Milling Profit Share Agreement with Gavin Mines.
 The mill feed will be material mined from Gavin Mine's Dome Mountain, which is located near Houston, British Columbia.
 Gavin Mines has agreed to ship up to 40,000 tonnes of mill feed per year to the Merritt Mill.
-The Company carried out extensive modifications during 2017 and continued into 2018.
-The Company on November 8, 2017 entered into a mining and milling profit share agreement with AMA Gold Exploration that recently received a bulk sample permit allowing for extraction of an initial 10,000 tonnes from the Dancer 3 Mineral Claim Tenure, located in Sechelt Peninsula, Vancouver Mining Division Region.
+The Company carried out extensive modifications during 2017 and continued into 2018 in readiness for recommencement of testing in 2019.
+The Merritt Mill has to date not been successfully commissioned.